List of awards and nominations received by Deadmau5

-This is the list of awards and nominations received by deadmau5, a Canadian record producer and DJ from Toronto, Ontario.
+This is the list of awards and nominations received by Deadmau5, Canadian electronic music producer and DJ from Toronto, Ontario.

-Amongst his major competitive achievements, Zimmerman has won five Beatport Music Awards, four DJ Awards, three International Dance Music Awards (IDMA), three Juno Awards, and has also received six Grammy Award nominations and one World Music Award nomination.
+Amongst his major competitive achievements, Zimmerman has won five Beatport Music Awards, four DJ Awards, three International Dance Music Awards (IDMA), three Juno Awards, and has also received seven Grammy Award nominations and one World Music Award nomination.
 Overall in his career to date he has won 15 competitive awards and received 42 nominations.

 Beatport Music Awards

 On 1 May 2008, Zimmerman became the most awarded artist of the Beatport Music Awards.
 He was named "Best Progressive House Artist" by Beatport.
 (In 2009, Beatport also awarded Zimmerman the most awards that year, winning first place in both of his nominations, as well as being given the "Greatest House DJ Ever" award, two years in a row).
 In June 2010, Beatport announced the winners of their annual Beatport Music Awards, awarding Zimmerman Best Electro House Artist, Best Progressive House Artist, and as the "most influential, relevant and forward-thinking person in electronic music over the past 12 months".